 If we effect our initial business combination with a business located outside of the United States, the laws of the country in which such business operates will govern almost all of the material agreements relating to its operations.
 The target business may not be able to enforce any of its material agreements or enforce remedies for breaches of those agreements in that jurisdiction.
 The system of laws and the enforcement of existing laws in such jurisdiction may not be as certain in implementation and interpretation as in the United States.
 The inability to enforce or obtain a remedy under any of our future agreements could result in a significant loss of business, business opportunities or capital.
-Additionally, if we acquire a business located outside of the United States, it is likely that substantially all of our assets would be located outside of the United States.
+Additionally, if we acquire a business located outside of the United States, it is likely that substantially all of our assets would be located outside of the United States and some of our officers and directors might reside outside of the United States.
 As a result, it may not be possible for investors in the United States to enforce their legal rights, to effect service of process upon our directors or officers or to enforce judgments of United States courts predicated upon civil liabilities and criminal penalties of our directors and officers under federal securities laws.